Raymond-exe/astromech/guides/README.md

     ```

 ## Setup Guide Pages
-This setup guide is split into 3 smaller pages for organization and ease of use:
+The rest of this setup guide is split into 3 smaller pages for organization and ease of use:
 1. [**HARDWARE & ASSEMBLY GUIDE**](./HARDWARE.md)
 2. [**HOTSPOT SETUP**](./HOTSPOT.md)
 3. [**SOFTWARE & DRIVER SETUP**](./SOFTWARE.md)